ECTS

 Faculty of Science

-Understanding of screening techniques for bioactive molecules, and more generally in vitro tests used to measure a biological event in the perspective of drug discovery or diagnosis.
+Understanding of screening techniques for bioactive molecules, and more generally in vitro tests used to measure a biological event in the context of drug discovery or diagnosis.

 1) Pharmacological and biophysical fundamentals describing a biological event, target of biological tests: